magnusviri/magnusviri.com/_posts/2016-04-07-reading-keychain-with-perl.md

 ---
 layout:     default
-title:      "Reading the keychain with a perl script"
+title:      Reading the keychain with a perl script
 date:       2016-04-07
 editdate:   2020-05-11
 categories: MacAdmin